 The antidote to fear is courage so I put on a brave front and draw whatever I see.
 If you adopt the same attitude, you discover hidden talent that you didn't know you had.

 A camel's hump doesn't contain water but it is filled with a store of fat.
 This helps a camel live up to a week without eating or drinking.

 Camels have wide splayed feet to help them grip on to loose sandy ground.

 This camel drawing has been left as almost an outline because I liked it just like this.
-If I don't feel certain about how to create overall effects, I quit while the image looks good enough to declare it is complete.
+If I don't feel certain about how to create overall effects, I quit while the image looks good enough.

-I hope you find it easy to copy when you start creating your versions of wildlife pencil drawings.
+I hope you find it easy to copy when you start creating your own portfolio of wildlife pencil drawings.